za/za.github.io/_posts/2014-06-28-post-with-tag.markdown

 ---
 layout: post
-title:  "Producing Feed based on Categories at Jekyll"
+title:  "Producing Feed based on Tags at Jekyll"
 date:   2014-06-28 14:10:20
-categories: "python"
+tags: "python"
 ---

 Sorry.
-This is only a test post with 'python' categories.
-I will use this 'python' categories which will be aggregated in [planet.python.org](http://planet.python.org).
+This is only a test post with 'python' tags.
+I will use this 'python' tags which will be aggregated in [planet.python.org](http://planet.python.org).
 I would like to say thank you to [matematikaadit](https://github.com/matematikaadit) for this [pull request](https://github.com/za/za.github.io/pull/1).

-So, now I could generate feed based on categories.
+So, now I could generate feed based on tags.
 [Voila!](http://za.github.io/feed.python.xml)